goncalo-oliveira/faas-aspnet-template/README.md

 # OpenFaaS ASPNET Functions

 This project offers templates for OpenFaaS that make use of ASP.NET.
 The templates allow more control over the request and a better handling of the response by using the ASP.NET framework.
-Both C# and F# template are available.
+Both C# and F# templates are available.

 Learn more about [OpenFaaS](https://github.com/openfaas/faas)